dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Troubleshooting.md

 * [Bulk Import: Out of Direct Memory (Cloudera)](#directmem)
 * [Bulk Import: Network Timeout](#networktimeout)

-There are currently no troubleshooting issues to address if you're using the *Splice Machine Database-as-Service* product.
+These tips only apply to the on-premise version of Splice Machine; there are currently no troubleshooting issues to address if you're using the *Splice Machine Database-as-Service* product.
 {: .noteIcon}

 ## Using Bulk Import on a KMS-Enabled Cluster {#BulkImportKMS}